alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Multiple providers can be configured using the alias parameter
 - `required_providers` acts as a traffic controller for infrastructure tools
 - AWS provider minimum version: ~> 5.36.0
+- Provider dependencies are created when:
+  - `required_providers` is used (Optionally version)
+  - An existing resource is in the current state
+  - A resource is referenced in the configuration

 ### Output Block
 - Adding an output block to a module exposes the ID or value as an output variable that can be retrieved using `module.name.name_id`